Peter King's Monday Morning QB: Mock Draft

 If you’re bored by the process of making the NFL schedule, please skip this section.
 It’s straight from Schedule Nerdland.
 But I like it, and it’s a cool example of how the sausage gets made.

-Sometimes in the process of gathering information for my annual how-the-NFL-made-this-year’s-schedule story, I hear interesting stories about things pertaining to the schedule, often from people around the league, sometimes from people inside the Val Pinchbeck Room, where over four months of digital trial-and-error, four NFL employees get the 256 games regular-season games arranged.
+Sometimes in the process of gathering information for my annual how-the-NFL-made-this-year’s-schedule story, I hear interesting stories about things pertaining to the schedule, often from people around the league, sometimes from people inside the Val Pinchbeck Room, where over four months of digital trial-and-error, four NFL employees get the 256 regular-season games arranged.

 The answer, as it turns out, is they all were.

-Think of the game: Two division champs, each likely to be very good in 2018, exporting the game to a place sure to draw 100,000 for it, in what was likely to be a frenzied atmosphere.
+Think of the game: Two division champs, each likely to be very good in 2018, exporting the game to a place sure to draw 100,000, in what is likely to be a frenzied atmosphere.
 There was the added zest of the Chiefs trading one of the best young corners, Marcus Peters, to the Rams this year, and Peters wanted to exact revenge on the Chiefs.

 The league pegged the game for Week 11.
 Apparently the schedule-makers, Katz and Mike North particularly, originally preferred the game to be on Thursday night.
-COO Kevin Demoff told me yes, this was the case, and the urging to make this a showcase games began at the Super Bowl.
-For two reasons: The league wanted to reward FOX for rescuing the league by bidding up the Thursday night rights fees—now $660 million for the 11-game package, up 30 percent from 2017—and simply for a potential huge rating for a package of games that needed the boost based on falling 2017 Thursday ratings.
+Rams COO Kevin Demoff told me yes, this was the case, and the urging to make this a showcase game began at the Super Bowl.
+For two reasons: The league wanted to reward FOX for rescuing it by bidding up the Thursday night rights fees—now $660 million for the 11-game package, an increase of 30 percent from 2017—and simply for a potential huge rating for a package of games that needed the boost based on falling 2017 Thursday viewership.
 Plus, it was likely to be a really fun game, and the bigger the audience, the better for the NFL.

 A couple of problems.
 The league couldn’t bring two teams to Mexico City on a short week unless they had their byes the week before.
 And no team wants a Thursday night game coming off the bye, because that likely would mean the team would have to return to work on the Saturday before the game, cutting a couple of days from the players’ time off.
 For players, that’s a taboo.
 In addition, there was problem for the Rams: Customs at Los Angeles International Airport closes at 12:30 a.m. daily.
 The Rams likely would have to stay overnight in Mexico City and leave the next day to account for that.
 Teams hate staying on the road after road games.